Washington Conservatory of Music presents

 FREE (donations welcome) | directions

 The Pressenda Chamber Players is a multi-member ensemble of strings and piano is named for Giovanni Pressenda (1777-1854) maker of the instruments played by Pressenda Chamber Players Founder/Artistic Director and cellist Tobias Werner and member violinist Aaron Berofsky.
 Six outstanding members of the Pressenda Chamber Players present an evening of works for six strings by the great romantic composers Johannes Brahms and Peter Tchaikovsky: Brahms Sextet in G Major and Tchaikovsky’s Souvenir de Florence.
-Performers include Aaron Berofsky, Kathryn Votapek violins; Amadi Azikiwe, Gregory Luce, violas; Jan Mueller-Szeraws and Tobias Werner cellos.
+Performers include Aaron Berofsky, Kathryn Votapek violins; Amadi Azikiwe, Philippe Chao, violas; Jan Mueller-Szeraws and Tobias Werner cellos.
 The Pressenda Chamber Players are Ensemble-in-Residence at the Washington Conservatory of Music performing concerts and providing master classes.
 This is the final of four concerts presented by this ensemble, as part of the 2017-18 Washington Conservatory concert season.

 Violinist Aaron Berofsky has gained wide recognition as a chamber musician and soloist performing with orchestras in the United States, Germany, Italy, Spain and Canada.
 More+